nhscc/problem-statements/2019/bdpa-elections-part-2.md

 > it as their first choice); choice `green` came in third place (eliminated in
 > round one) (1 voter chose it as their first choice)

+How you decide to communicate this information to the user is entirely up to your team.

 ## Change 6

 **Election, dashboard, and history view updates: the "star" button.**